 - A partnership exists as long as the partners agree it will and as long as there are at least two partners, one of whom is a general partner.

-- Partnerships do not pay income tax, however, limited partnerships are subject to the annual tax of $800.
-See Filing Guidelines for more information.
+- Partnerships do not pay income tax; however, limited partnerships are subject to the annual tax of $800.
+Refer to Filing Guidelines for more information.

 - Every partnership that is doing business in California, or has California source income, or has filed a certificate or registered with the Secretary of State must file a Form 565, Partnership Return of Income.
 Furthermore, every limited partnership that is doing business in California, or has filed a certificate as a limited partnership, or registered with the Secretary of State must pay the annual tax of $800.

 - For taxable years beginning on or after January 1, 2016, the return due date is the 15th day of the 4th month after the close of the taxable year.
 Partnerships must complete Schedule EO, Pass-Through Entity Ownership (565), to report any ownership interest in other partnerships or limited liability companies regardless of whether these entities are required to file a tax return in California, or are subject to California annual tax or LLC fee.